dex4er/js-tap-given/README.md

 require('tap-given')(t)
 require('chai').should()

-// For Typescript:
-//
-// import * as chai from 'chai'
-// import * as tap from 'tap'
-// import { tapGiven } from 'tap-given'
-//
-// tapGiven(tap)
-// chai.should()

 Feature('TDD in Given-When-Then style for TAP', () => {
   Scenario('Basic scenario', () => {
     let a, b, c